TahaDgn/space-x-launches/README.md

 I would like to thank my esteemed lecturer, Dr. Fehim Köylü, for his invaluable contributions to our project.

+In this project, the use of "hero" animations was abandoned due to compatibility concerns, and "scale transform" animations were preferred instead.
+You can see this effect during page transitions on the main page.
+While the main page is being built, the service that fetches information about the latest launch from SpaceX's API is called asynchronously.
+The retrieved data is then parsed and converted into a model.
+The data from the model is directed to the necessary pages and displayed as a list.

 Değerli Hocam Dr. Öğretim Üyesi Fehim Köylü'ye, bize kattıklarından dolayı teşekkür ederim.

+Bu projede, uygunluk kaygıları nedeniyle "hero" animasyonları yerine "scale transform" animasyonları tercih edilmiştir.
+Bu etkiyi ana sayfada sayfalar arası geçişlerde görebilirsiniz.
+Ana sayfa oluşturulurken, SpaceX'in API'sinden son fırlatmayla alakalı bilgileri çeken servis asenkron olarak çağrılmaktadır.
+Gelen veriler parse edilerek modele çevrilmekte ve modelden gelen veriler, gerekli sayfalara yönlendirilerek liste olarak gösterilmektedir.

 ## Overview / Genel Bakış